codewithdev/C-plus-plus-Algorithms/CONTRIBUTING.md

  - Try to update the .gitignore if you're adding different formats of content.
  - Create a PR :bowtie:

-## Contributing Co
+## Contributing Guidelines

-Make your change, with new passing tests.
-Follow the [style guide][style].
+Make your change and Follow the [style guide][style].

   [style]: https://github.com/thoughtbot/guides/tree/master/style

-Mention how your changes affect the project to other developers and users in the `NEWS.md` file.
+Mention how your changes affect the project repository impacting other developers and users in the `NEWS.md` file.

 Push to your fork.
 Write a [good commit message][commit].
 Submit a pull request.

   [commit]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html

-Others will give constructive feedback.
-This is a time for discussion and improvements, and making the necessary changes will be required before we can merge the contribution.